OPTIONAL PRACTICAL TRAINING (OPT)

 You may not begin employment until you receive the OPT card (employment authorization document) and may only work the duration of the dates listed on the card.

-You must work at least 21 hours per week.
+You must work at least 21 hours per week to maintain full time work authorization.
 There is no maximum number of hours you can work.

-As an F-1 student authorized for OPT, you are required to report any of the following to ISO within 10 days of occurrence:
+As an F-1 student authorized for OPT, you are required to report any of the following to ISSS within 10 days of occurrence:

 - If your address has changed, update it in TopNet